-As an illustration, we consider the q-step ahead short rate forecasts obtained from the CVAR(3) and an unconstrained VAR(3) model for X_t (see Table A.9 for its parameter estimates).
+As an illustration, we consider the q-step ahead short rate forecasts obtained from the CVAR(3) and an unconstrained VAR(3) model for $X_t$ (see Table A.6 for its parameter estimates).
 The forecasts are displayed in figures 12 and 13, respectively, for q = 1, 4, 8, 12, 16 and 20 quarters.
 We observe that the forecasts of the short rate differ sharply depending on the considered model.
 More specifically, with a VAR(3) model, forecasts tend to quickly converge to the unconditional mean of the short rate as far as the forecast horizon increases.
-In contrast, when a unit root constraint is imposed (like in the CVAR(3) model), forecasts obtained at all horizons are very similar, and very close to the present short rate.
-This sharp difference is due to the fact that model (14) imposes a unit root in the determinant of the autoregressive lag operator, whereas in the unconstrained VAR(3) specification the largest root is found to be equal to 0.93 (see Table A.9).
+In contrast, when a unit root constraint is imposed [like in the CVAR model of Joslin, Priebsch and Singleton (2010)], forecasts obtained at all horizons are very similar, and very close to the present short rate.
+This sharp difference is due to the fact that model (13) imposes a unit root in the determinant of the autoregressive lag operator, whereas in the unconstrained VAR(3) specification the largest root is found to be equal to 0.93 (see Table A.6).

-Figure 12: q-step ahead short rate forecasts from the CVAR(3) model $q=1,\,4,\,8,\,12,\,16,\,20,\,40$ quarters.
+Figure 12: q-step ahead short rate forecasts from the CVAR(3) model q = 1, 4, 8, 12, 16, 20, 40 quarters.